This post may contain affiliate links. Please see my disclosure policy for details.

 You’ll eventually end up at the beginning of Tweeddale Court with its ornate entrance sign and ‘Tweeddale Court’ at your feet.
 Head through the long alleyway until you reach the courtyard.

 Royal Mile closes are a bucket list item when exploring Edinburgh and this particular wynd is a peaceful oasis compared to the main road itself.
-In Outlander, This sleepy courtyard was transformed into bustling 18th century market place and is where Claire is reunited with Fergus.
+In Outlander, This sleepy courtyard was transformed into a bustling 18th-century market place and is where Claire is reunited with Fergus.

 It’s one of the Royal Mile’s most historically preserved streets and gives you an idea what it would have looked like years ago.